Dumbledaz/nitro-sniper/README.md

 # Installation methods
 #### Heroku (recommended)
 Click on the image below and login to continue the setup.

+##### After deploying, Go to the `Resources` tab and turn off the `web` dyno and turn on `worker`.
+Now you can go ahead and click on `More` in the top right and click on logs.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/hellbound1337/nitro-sniper/tree/master)